 A faster, less costly, and more scalable onboarding process

-Once you understand each prospective vendor’s criticality to your organization and overall security risk, you have all the tools you need to determine the right level of assessment or cyber security audit— from a streamlined, basic questionnaire to a full-blown evaluation with an on-site visit.
+Once you understand each prospective vendor’s criticality to your organization and overall security risk, you have all the tools you need to determine the right level of assessment or cyber security audit— from a streamlined, basic security risk assessment questionnaire to a full-blown evaluation with an on-site visit.
 Of course, the ultimate decision comes down to your organization and the specific rules you set.
 In an effort to streamline the process, make sure these guidelines are documented, so your whole organization is aware of the types of triggers and conditions that will define the type of assessment to be conducted.
 After all, protecting your organization from cyber risk is a team effort — involving everyone from legal to finance to procurement.